 - Employers of domestic labor in a private home, local college club, or local chapter of a college fraternity or sorority are liable if they pay $1,000 or more in wages in a calendar quarter

-To register, an employer must file a Report to Determine Liability or PDF within 20 days after first employing workers.
+To register, an employer must Register for Unemployment Insurance Tax within 20 days after first employing workers.
 Note: Upon clicking the hyperlink, you will be directed to the State of North Dakota Login page where you will need to enter your User ID and Password or Create Account.
-Once complete, you will be taken to the UI EASY Main Menu to "Start New Report to Determine Liability".
+Once complete, you will be taken to the UI EASY Main Menu to "Register for Unemployment Insurance Tax".

 Exclusions from unemployment insurance taxes